All articles

 Full setup instructions for all supported tools are in the MCP documentation.

-Why This Matters
+Why the Feedback Loop Matters

 Testing usually lives outside the development loop.
 You write code, push it, switch to a testing tool, trigger a run, wait, switch back to read results, then go back to your editor to fix things.